alanders42/ithemba-api-docs/Ithemba_api.md

 ```
 Validation Error Response (400):
 ```
-{"error": "User ID or Unit ID is required."}
-{"error": "Message body and title are required."}
-{"error: No user or unit ids provided"}
+{"error": "requires only one field user id or unit id or mda user id"}
+{"error": "No users found for the specified unit"}
+{"error": "Error: Could not find mda user"}
+{"error": "No user_id_list, unit_list or mda_user_id provided"}
 {"error": "Bearer Token does not exist"}
 ```